Conte-Ecology/basinCharacteristics/percentSandy/README.md

 Percent Sandy
 =============

-This script produces a spatial dataset of geology that is categorized as "sandy" by the Soil Survey Geographic Database (SSURGO).
+This script produces a categorical raster of geology that is categorized as "sandy" by the Soil Survey Geographic Database (SSURGO).
+A raster value of 1 represents the presence the "sandy" classification and a 0 represents the absence.

 ## Data Sources